mattermost/docs/source/administration/config-settings.rst

 Enable Incoming Webhooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Developers building integrations can create webhook URLs for public channels and private channels.
-Please see our `documentation page <http://docs.mattermost.com/developer/webhooks-incoming.html>`__ to learn about creating webhooks, view samples, and to let the community know about integrations you have built.
+Please see our `documentation page <http://docs.mattermost.com/developer/webhooks-incoming.html>`__ to learn about creating webhooks, view samples, and to let the community know about integrations you've built.

 **True**: Incoming webhooks will be allowed.
 To manage incoming webhooks, go to **Account Settings > Integrations**.
 The webhook URLs created in Account Settings can be used by external applications to create posts in any public or private channels that you have access to.